<= (no previous chapter)

 And most important: DON'T LET USE OF THE APP INTERFERE WITH YOUR NAVIGATION!

-As basis for this manual, a simulator rather than a real device was used often.
+As basis for many of the screenshots in this manual, a simulator rather than a real device was used often.
 Simulated tracks are determined by Apple developers.
 None of these tracks are at sea, so you must abstract from that.

-From version 2.1 iOS Dynamic Type is supported.
+The iOS Dynamic Type is supported.
 This means you can change the text size in popups, dialogs and many views.
-Text size can be changed in the general setting:
+Text size can be changed in the System Settings:

 Settings -> General -> Accessiblity -> Larger Text

-The general setting phrase relates to the device setting, i.e. the iPhone / iPad setting App.
-The word setting in isolation relates to settings internal in the Sailor Logbook App.
+The System Settings phrase relates to the device setting, i.e. the iPhone / iPad setting App.
+The word setting in isolation relates to settings internal in the Sailor Logbook S App.

 All screenshots in this manual are taken with text size set to a medium size: